ktaylor63/southeast/site/content/articles/on-the-front-lines.md

 “It’s disappointing our federal partners haven’t hired many folks from our crews, especially since they have diversity goals and want to bring on young people,” Ettel said.

-Wallace, the Service’s No. 2 fire guy in the Southeast, said dwindling budgets precluded hiring.
+Wallace, the Service’s No. 2 fire guy in the Southeast, said dwindling budgets have made hiring difficult.
 A decade ago, for example, the region employed 134 firefighters.
 Today: 77.

 “We haven’t hired many folks the last five years, but the future looks more promising,” Wallace said.
-“Some of these guys would be a good fit.”

 Maybe five of the 60 firefighters trained by TNC are still in the business, Ettel said.
 Griffin, one day, hopes to apply his firefighting skills to the U.S. Navy.
 McGuin, near-term, isn’t going anywhere.